rhomobile/rhomobile-docs/docs/en/edge/guide/apisummary.md

 Some API classes that may have been available in RhoMobile Suite 2.2 and have not yet have been incorporated in the new Common API class set for RhoMobile Suite 5.1, here these APIs are marked with an asterisk (*).
 However these APIs are still available in the 2.2 format but only in Ruby.
 The following API classes will soon be incorporated in future versions of RhoMobile Suite 5.x in order to supply both a Common API format in both JavaScript and Ruby.

-**NOTE: When using 2.2 API's in RhoMobile 5.1, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) still applies.**
+**NOTE: When using 2.2 APIs in RhoMobile 5.1, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) still applies.**

 ### RhoElements 2.2 APIs
 The 2.2 RhoElement APIS are only supported on Motorola Webkit.
 This webkit is still available on Windows Mobile/CE and Android platforms, however on Android the default webkit that is used is the stock Android Webkit.

 ### Rhodes 2.2 APIs
 2.2 Rhodes APIs that were not replaced by an equivalent RhoMobile 5.1 API (ex: Camera) are supported on all platforms that were supported previously.
-Ruby API's will behave exactly as they did before.
-Note that some of the Rhodes 2.2 API's provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`
+Ruby APIs will behave exactly as they did before.
+Note that some of the Rhodes 2.2 APIs provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`

 To generate this file you must enable JavaScript by putting `rho-javascript` into extensions in your build.yml.